miramo1/Spy-Vs-Reddit/README.md

 | 50      | 296   | 0        | 0.0  | 91.01 |
 +---------+-------+----------+------+-------+</pre>

-<h3>Conclusion: SPY overwhelmingly defeats the majority of redditors stock picks in binary terms.
-Effect is most pronounced in the short-squeeze and penny stock focused subreddits, even when accounting for actual returns.</h3>
+<h4>Conclusion: SPY overwhelmingly defeats the majority of redditors stock picks in binary terms.
+Effect is most pronounced in the short-squeeze and penny stock focused subreddits, even when accounting for actual returns.
+Always bet on SPY.</h4>

 See Results folder for data.
 No favorites omits ['GME', 'TSLA', 'AAPL', 'GOOGL', 'AMZN', 'NVDA', 'AMC', 'V', 'META', 'MSFT'].
 No spy omits any stock already included in SPY.